 While there is no official citation format for course work at The Fletcher School, the Chicago style is used almost exclusively.
 The Ginn Library Style Guide, based on the Chicago style, may be used when instructors have not specified a preferred citation format.
 Online access to the Chicago Manual of Style is available.

-Citation management software, sometimes referred to as reference management software, or personal bibliographic management software is software for scholars and authors to use for recording and utilizing bibliographic citations (references).
+Citation management software, sometimes referred to as reference management software, or personal bibliographic management software, is software for scholars and authors to use for recording and utilizing bibliographic citations (references).

 The Fletcher Guide for Preparation of Dissertations is the official policy.
-If you are preparing a dissertation, you must following the guidelines.
+If you are preparing a dissertation, you must following these guidelines.
 Any questions about the guidelines should be directed to the Ginn reference staff.

 For guidance in choosing and using a citation management tool, and more information about Chicago style and other citation formats, consult the library's Citing Sources Research Guide or Ask a Librarian.
 Workshops are also offered throughout the year.